 Guide

-A customs bond is a financial guarantee between an importer, CBP, and a surety company that ensures duties, taxes, and fees owed to the U.S. government will be paid.
+A customs bond is a financial guarantee between an importer, a surety company, and CBP that ensures all duties, taxes, and fees owed to the U.S. government will be paid.
+CBP requires a customs bond for any commercial shipment valued over $2,500.
+Bonds come in two types: single-entry bonds covering one shipment and continuous bonds covering all shipments for one year.

 A customs bond is a legally binding contract that guarantees the U.S. government will receive all duties, taxes, and fees owed on imported goods.
 Every commercial import shipment valued over $2,500 entering the United States requires one.
 Without a valid customs bond, U.S. Customs and Border Protection (CBP) will not release your cargo.